-4. More pay transparency means more proactive communication.
+4. More pay transparency requires more proactive communication throughout the organization.
 Explain to managers and employees how your compensation program works and actions you will take to remediate inconsistencies and inequities.

 5. Start assessing whether you’re providing equal opportunity to all employees across the organization.
-This requires that you ask and analyze tough questions about potential opportunity gaps, including:
+This requires that you ask and analyze tough questions about potential opportunity gaps, such as: